Ada-Developers-Academy/html-css-workshop/decks/html-tags-attributes.md

 - At least one image
 - At least one link

-Idea: make a bio for yourself
+Idea: turn your favorite recipe into a web page